Get Task List: task.item.list

 array

 An array for call options.
-An element is an array NAV_PARAMS of the form {'call_option': 'value' [, ...]}, storing the following options:
+An element is an array NAV_PARAMS in the format {'call_option': 'value' [, ...]}, containing the following options:

 • nPageSize — number of items per page.
-To limit the load on pagination, a limit of 50 tasks is imposed
+A limit of 50 tasks has been imposed for pagination to reduce load.

 SELECT